pogo61/Trello-API-Hook/README.md

 - Unzip the com.soa.pso.policy.Trello_1.0.0.zip file into the /sm70 directory of you ND installation(s).
 For Each ND:
     - restart your ND
     - loging to the ND Admin console
-    - select the "Insert Trello Credentials Policy Handler" Policy in the "Avaialble Features" tab and follow the Wizard installation instrauctions
+    - select the "Insert Trello Credentials Policy Handler" Policy in the "Avaialble Features" tab and follow the Wizard installation instructions

 #### Verify Connectivity
 - curl --user username:password http://"ND Servername and port"/trello/members/my/boards